Anomalous Criticality of Absorbing State Transition toward Jamming: Results

-The fundamental difference between these two scenarios can be distinguished by field theory.
-For Manna (CDP) universality, it can be described by a non-conserved field $ \rho({\bf{r}},t)$ (active particle density field) coupling with a non-diffusive conserved field $ \psi({\bf{r}},t)$ (total density field)~\cite{rossi2000universality,pastor2000field}, namely,
+The fundamental difference between absorbing to active-glass transition and the Manna universality class can be distinguished by field theory.
+It is known that the Manna universality class is described by a non-conserved field $ \rho({\bf{r}},t)$ (active particle density field) coupling with a non-diffusive conserved field $ \psi({\bf{r}},t)$ (total density field)~\cite{rossi2000universality,pastor2000field}, namely,

-with $\theta=1$ indicating the evolution of $\psi(t)$ field is a result of diffusion of $ \rho(t)$ field.
+with $\theta=1$.
 Note that $a$, $b$, $w$ are fixed parameters determining the critical point~\cite{pastor2000field}.
-The last term in Eq.(\ref{Adiff_eq}) is the multiplicative noise term accounting for absorbing phase transition.
-In the active-glass state, however, the dynamic of $\psi(t)$ field in Eq.(\ref{diff_eq}) is sub-diffusive due to cage effect, corresponding to fractional time derivative with $0<\theta<1$~\cite{metzler2000random, metzler1999anomalous}, while the activity field is still diffusive as activity can spread by particle contact.
-Obviously, the criticality with fractional time dynamics distinguishes itself from Manna universality.
-The observed continuous variation of critical exponents in this regime might be due to the variation of $\theta$.
-Nevertheless, numerical solution and renormalization-group analysis of this fractional time equation with multiplicative noise currently remains challenging~\cite{metzler2000random,metzler1999anomalous}.
-It should be noted that a field description of glass state with a fractional time derivative is a highly simplified treatment.
+The last term in Eq.(\ref{Adiff_eq}) is the multiplicative noise term accounting for absorbing state transition.
+In the active-glass state, however, the dynamics of the $\psi(t)$ field in Eq.(\ref{diff_eq}) is sub-diffusive due to the caging effect.
+This effect causes long-range temporal correlation, which can be phenomenologically described by fractional time derivative with $0<\theta<1$~\cite{metzler2000random,bouchaud1992weak,hilfer2002experimental, marty2005subdiffusion,weeks2002subdiffusion,riechers2024intermittent}, while the activity field is still diffusive as activity can spread by particle contact.
+Note that in principle one can also construct more sophisticated theories based on the mode-coupling theory~\cite{reichman2005mode,gotze1998essentials} to describe the glassy evolution of $\psi(t)$.
+Nevertheless, the fractional time description gives a more intuitive picture of how the caging effect changes the coupling between $\psi(t)$ and $\rho(t)$ fields, thus modifies the criticality of the Manna universality class.
 Further theoretical explorations are needed to confirm whether this simplification preserves all relevant factors near the critical point.

-\subparagraph{Griffiths effect in pre-jamming state} When $\varepsilon$ is further reduced below $0.3 \sigma$ (Regime III), the critical density of the system would approach that of RCP state.
+\subparagraph{Griffiths effects in pre-jamming state} When $\varepsilon$ is further reduced below $0.3 \sigma$ (Regime III), the critical density of the system would approach that of RCP state.
 In this regime, caging-breaking events become unlikely and the topology of particle network remains unchanged in the activation process.
 We refer to this state as the pre-jamming state.
-Different from the conventional absorbing phase transition, we find $f_b(t)$ in this state relaxes according to a continuous power law
+Different from the conventional absorbing state transition, we find $f_b(t)$ in this state relaxes according to a continuous power law